Jim Brown

 In his professional career, Brown carried the ball 2,359 times for 12,312 rushing yards and 106 touchdowns, which were all records when he retired.
-He averaged 104.3 rushing yards per game, and is the only player in NFL history to average over 100 rushing yards per game for his career.
-His 5.2 yards per rush is third-best among running backs, behind Marion Motley and Jamaal Charles.
+He averaged 104.3 rushing yards per game and is the only player in NFL history to average over 100 rushing yards per game for his career.
 Brown was enshrined in the Pro Football Hall of Fame in 1971.
-He was named to the NFL's 50th, 75th, and 100th Anniversary All-Time Teams, comprising the best players in NFL history.
+He was named to the NFL's 50th, 75th, and 100th Anniversary All-Time Teams, composed of the best players in NFL history.
 Brown was honored at the 2020 College Football Playoff National Championship as the greatest college football player of all time.
 His number 32 jersey is retired by the Browns.

-Shortly before the end of his football career, Brown became an actor, and had several leading roles throughout the 1970s.
+Shortly before the end of his football career, Brown became an actor.
+He retired at the peak of his football career to pursue an acting career.
+He obtained 53 acting credits and several leading roles throughout the 1970s.
+He has been described as Hollywood's first black action hero and his role in the 1969 film 100 Rifles made cinematic history for featuring interracial love scenes.

+Brown was one of the few athletes, and among the most prominent African Americans, to speak out on racial issues as the civil rights movement was growing in the 1950s.
+He participated in the Cleveland Summit after Muhammad Ali faced imprisonment for refusing to enter the draft for the Vietnam War, and he founded the Black Economic Union to help promote economic opportunities for minority-owned businesses.
+Brown later launched a foundation focused on diverting at-risk youth from violence through teaching them life skills, through which he facilitated the Watts truce between rival street gangs in Los Angeles.

 Early life

-Brown was born in St. Simons Island, Georgia, to Swinton Brown, a professional boxer, and his wife, Theresa, a homemaker.

-At Manhasset Secondary School, Brown earned 13 letters playing football, lacrosse, baseball, basketball, and running track.
+Brown was born on St. Simons Island, Georgia, to Swinton Brown, a professional boxer, and his wife, Theresa, a homemaker.
+He attended Manhasset Secondary School in Manhasset, New York.
+Brown earned 13 letters playing football, lacrosse, baseball, basketball, and running track.

-He averaged a then-Long Island record 38 points per game for his basketball team.
-That record was later broken by future Boston Red Sox star Carl Yastrzemski of Bridgehampton.
+In football, he led Nassau County in scoring twice—in 1951 and 1952—and matched that feat in basketball, topping the county in scoring in both 1952 and 1953.
+His 38.1 points per game average in 1953 is still a Nassau County record.

+His athletic prowess was such that he was even scouted by the New York Yankees and offered a minor league contract.
+Curious to test his abilities further, he prioritized baseball that spring and found some success pitching and playing first base, but decided his skills would not get him to the major leagues and ultimately sent his regrets to then-Yankees manager Casey Stengel.